-Operating Activities.
 During 2019, we used approximately \$0.7 million in cash from our operating activities.
 The net cash outflow is comprised of \$30.1 million of cash inflows from net income, after adjusting for non-cash items and \$30.8 million of cash outflows related to changes in net working capital.
 The changes in net working capital, which are reflected as changes in operating assets and liabilities in our Consolidated Statements of Cash Flows, were primarily driven by a \$22.9 million increase in our net position of accounts receivable and accounts payable.
 The increases in accounts receivable and accounts payable were consistent with our increased project activity year over year.
 The year over year increase in accounts receivable is more pronounced than accounts payable due to the longer cycle times on the accounts receivable, which also include retainage whereas accounts payable typically turn in 30 days.
-The changes in net working capital also included a net outflow of \$5.2 million from the net change in costs and estimated earnings in excess of billings on uncompleted contracts, offset by the change in billings in excess of costs and estimated earnings on uncompleted contracts.
+The changes in net working capital also included a net outflow of \$5.2 million from the net change in costs and estimated earnings on uncompleted contracts.
 These changes were driven by the timing and execution of the underlying projects.